Updated April 13, 2021

-If your pet is having surgery, then you already know it’s important to fast them beforehand.
+If your pet is having surgery, then you already know the importance of fasting them beforehand.
 What you may not know is why and for how long.

 How Long To Withhold Food Before Surgery